parnotfar/mb_cognitive_load_model/README.md

 ## Acknowledgments

-This work was developed as part of research into cognitive performance modeling and its applications in sports psychology and decision-making theory.
+This work was developed as part of research into cognitive performance modeling and its applications in sports psychology and decision-making theory for Par Not Far Inc.